-Element 2 - Standard Operating Procedures
+Element 2 - Standard Operating Procedures/Standard Operating Guidelines, and Field Operations Guides

-Strong governance and partnerships can facilitate another key component of successful emergency communications-the development of strategies, plans, and operating procedures.
-Plans and operating procedures are especially critical in the current operating environment, as they can help federal, state, and local governments manage their future mission critical communications needs and capabilities, as well as the deployment of new mobile data services and applications.
+Strong governance and partnerships can facilitate another key component of successful emergency communications-the development of strategies, plans, operating procedures, and guidelines.
+Plans, operating procedures, and guidelines are especially critical in the current operating environment, as they can help federal, state, local, and tribal governments manage their future mission critical communications needs and capabilities, as well as the deployment of new mobile data services and applications.

 One of Mississippi's highest priorities is to ensure that every emergency responding agency is familiar with the state's approach to all-hazards scenarios.
-Mississippi's Standard Operating Procedures aim to be the unifying factor in any multi-jurisdictional/multi-disciplinary operation.
-The WCC maintains a Standard Operating Procedure for access to MSWIN and acts as the final approver of procurement agreements for state and local public safety entities.
+Mississippi's Standard Operating Procedures/Standard Operating Guidelines aim to be the unifying factor in any multi-jurisdictional/multi-disciplinary operation.
+The WCC maintains Standard Operating Procedures/Standard Operating Guidelines for access to MSWIN and acts as the final approver of procurement agreements for state and local public safety entities.

-The WCC is committed to increasing outreach and communications about Standard Operating Procedures as well as procurement procedures in order to ensure technology and equipment purchased at the local level has interoperable capabilities.
-Additionally, the WCC is continuously developing Standard Operating Procedures that will clarify standards for MSWIN operations, maintenance, training, and partnerships for bandwidth usage.
+The WCC is committed to increasing outreach and communications about Standard Operating Procedures/Standard Operating Guidelines as well as procurement procedures in order to ensure technology and equipment purchased at the local level has interoperable capabilities.
+Additionally, the

+WCC is continuously developing Standard Operating Procedures/ Standard Operating Guidelines that will clarify standards for MSWIN operations, maintenance, training, and partnerships for bandwidth usage.